7targets/7targets-docs/_posts/2021-06-12-how-to-get-notified-when-someone-is-clicking-your-link.md

 You'll be notified when someone will click the mentioned link.

-For example, here, I have set it up notification for my 'calendly meeting link'.
-And you can see Emma Assistant alerting me on 4:09 am and then at 4:10 am the person setup a meeting.
+For example, here, I have set up a notification for my ‘calendly meeting link’.
+And you can see Emma Assistant alerting me at 4:09 am and then at 4:10 am the person set up a meeting.

 ![image](../../images/link-click-notification-1.jpg)